This post was last updated on January 22nd, 2021.

-The unprecedented closure of Disney parks around the world has left many guests with some big questions about their Disney plans.
+The unprecedented closure of Disney parks around the world and their subsequent phased reopening has left many guests with some big questions about their Disney plans.

 So, should you cancel your Disney trip?

-These are strange days, so it can be hard to decide to keep or toss your upcoming Disney vacay.
-Honestly, we’re not really sure what the next few months hold for Disney World but there are some things we do know.
-Let’s dive in!
+These continue to be strange days, so it can be hard to decide to keep or toss your upcoming Disney vacay.
+Despite Disney World being reopen since July of 2020, we’re still not entirely sure what 2021 will hold for Disney World!
+There are some things we do know, however, so let’s dive in!

-The first thing to consider is when you’re going.
+The first thing to consider is when you’re planning on actually going to Disney World.
 After all, a lot of people have concerns that the current situation will have a much longer-lasting effect on the Disney parks.
+Even with the parks reopened, there are many modifications and guidelines still in place that will make your Disney World vacation look and feel a little different than what you’re probably used to.

 What We Know